NancyShaw/in-class/README.md

 # in-class
-Repo for in-class work for web server programming, assignments other than the final project
+Repo for in-class work for Web Server Programming, assignments other than the final project